 During this time period the production team did some multi-camera shoots on location at various science fiction conventions, and experimented with some video blogging, as well.
 Episodes were made available on PegMedia (an online distribution platform for public access programs) which allowed public access organizations around the US to download the show free of charge and show it on their channel.

 In 2013, Fast Forward finally transitioned to high-definition (HD) video – though most of its distribution outlets are still showing standard def.
 The show is still produced at the Arlington, VA public access studio – now officially known as Arlington Independent Media.
 Access stations can now download complete (standard definition) episodes, free of charge, from PegMedia.
 Interviews can be watched in their entirety, in HD, on the Fast Forward Youtube channel.
 You will also find links to interviews and other videos here on the Fast Forward website.
-For all that’s changed over the years the show is still a volunteer “labor of love” and the goals are the same – to help you discover new science fiction and get to know the people who create it, and find new insight into science fiction you already know.
+For all that’s replica watches changed over the years the show is still a volunteer “labor of love” and the goals are the same – to help you discover new science fiction and get to know the people who create it, and find new insight into science fiction you already know.
 Enjoy!